 The two were adopted by parents Kriss and Mary in Ypsilanti, Michigan and were thrilled beyond belief to be reunited.
 Cubbie was renamed “Kobe” after their dear friend.
 He and his sister, now renamed “Barcelona” started a new life in a two-dog household.

 Kobe quickly discovered a new reality - it is not OK to pee in the corner!
 Of course he didn’t let such concepts stop him.
 He had to adjust to annoying new rules, staying in a crate at times and having to visit the vet.
-However he also experienced soft beds, chewies, warm coats, romping in the large back yard and lots of attention and conditional love.
+However he also experienced soft beds, chewies, warm coats, romping in the large back yard and lots of attention and unconditional love.